pmpavlov/mq-aws/README.md

     the equivalent [RHEL 7.2 AMI in your chosen region](https://aws.amazon.com/marketplace/pp/B019NS7T5I).
 Note that, at
     the time of writing, EFS is not available in all regions.
+    Before runign the command you have to add the corect VPC and Subnet where the image will be build .
+Thise parameters are in packer-mq-aws.json file :
+    "vpc_id": "vpc-XXXXXXX",
+    "subnet_id": "subnet-XXXXXXX",
 2. Create a stack using the CloudFormation template [`ibm-mq-efs.yaml`](ibm-mq-efs.yaml).
     The teample hafe parameters like name of the VPC , Subnets etc. that need to